Personal Development

 • Our Re-Build sessions are rooted in developing students’ moral compass

-• The TAL absolutes ensure that students respect each other and the staff that work with them each day
+• The TAL Absolutes ensure that students respect each other and the staff that work with them each day

-• Students are regularly given opportunities to support each other and their local community: litter picks, work with local charity Burmantofts Senior Action and our Earthshot initiative.
+• Students are regularly given opportunities to support each other and their local community: litter picks, work with local charity Burmantofts Senior Action and our Earthshot initiative

 Social Development

 At Trinity Academy Leeds, the social development of our students is incredibly important to all of us.
 We know how vital it is that students can use a range of social skills appropriately in different contexts and appreciate diverse viewpoints.
 In modern Britain we want our students to demonstrate tolerance of the views of others and be able to resolve conflicts with a wide range of people.
-Students also develop and understanding by engaging with British values (democracy, the rule of law, liberty, respect, and tolerance) which is taught within our RS curriculum.
+Students also develop an understanding by engaging with British values (democracy, the rule of law, liberty, respect, and tolerance) which is taught within our RS curriculum.

 From the moment students join us at Trinity Academy Leeds, the importance of teamship is impressed on our students.
 They are taught how to work together effectively with different ages, genders, races and religions.
 Students have the opportunity to develop their school community and contribute to their local community which ensures that when they leave school they can engage with society’s institutions and form successful relationships with others.
 We support students’ social development in a number of ways: